-The Board of Directors on the recommendation of the Audit Committee the Board of Directors have appointed M/s.Ankit Sheth & Co.
-Cost Accountants (Membership No: M/ 34404) as Cost Auditor of theCompany for the financial year 2019-20 on a remuneration as mentioned in the Noticeconvening the 36th Annual General Meeting for conducting the auditof the cost records maintained by the Company.
+On recommendation of the Audit Committee the Board of Directors have appointed M/s.Ankit Sheth & Co.
+Cost Accountant (Membership No: M/ 34404) as Cost Auditor of theCompany for the financial year 2020-21 under Section 148 of the Companies Act 2013 readwith The Companies (Cost Records and Audit) Amendment Rules 2014 on a remuneration asmentioned in the Notice convening the 37th Annual General Meeting for conducting the auditof the cost records maintained by the Company.

-The Company has filed the Cost Audit Report for the financial year 2017-18 on August31 2018 which is within the stipulated timeline prescribed under the Companies (Cost Records and Audit) Rules 2014.
+The Company has filed the Cost Audit Report for the financial year 2018-19 within thestipulated timeline prescribed under the Companies (Cost Records and Audit) Rules 2014.

 (c) SECRETARIAL AUDITOR

 The Secretarial Audit Report for the year ended on March 312020 does not contain anyqualifications reservations or adverse remarks.

 27. REPORTING OF FRAUD BY AUDITORS

 There have been no instances of fraud reported by the Auditors u/s 143 (12) of theCompanies Act 2013 and rules framed thereunder either to the Company or to the CentralGovernment.

 28. VIGIL MECHANISM

 Your Company has established Vigil Mechanism (whistle blower policy) for Directors andemployees to report their genuine concerns details of which have been given in theCorporate Governance Report annexed to this Report and displayed on the website of theCompany at www.ashima.in.

 There has been no significant and material order passed by the regulators or courts ortribunals impacting the going concern status and Company's operations.
 All orders receivedby the Company during the year are of routine in nature which have no significant /material impact.

-30. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY
+30. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY.

 The details on Internal Control Systems and their adequacy are provided in theManagement Discussion and Analysis which forms part of this Report.

 31. LISTING WITH STOCK EXCHANGES

 Your Company is listed with the BSE Limited and National Stock Exchange of India Ltd.and the Company has paid the listing fees to each of the Exchanges.

 32. AUDIT COMMITTEE

 33. CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 As required under Regulation 34 (3) read with Schedule V (C) of the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 a report on CorporateGovernance along with certificate of compliance from M/s.
-Mukesh M. Shah & CoChartered Accountants and Management Discussion and Analysis Report forms part of thisreport as Annexure 5 & 6 respectively.
+Mukesh M. Shah & CoChartered Accountants and Management Discussion and Analysis Report forms part of thisreport as Annexure 6 & 7 respectively.